-Vibration due to cutter bar action, plant on plant, reel on crop impact and poor removal of cut material by the auger all cause shattering and grain loss.
-Grain loss can be reduced by harvesting in high humidity or at night to minimise pod shattering, and avoiding harvesting in extreme heat.
+Vibration due to cutter-bar action, plant-on-plant or reel-on-crop impact, and poor removal of cut material by the auger all cause shattering and grain loss.
+Grain loss can be reduced by harvesting in high humidity or at night to minimise pod shattering, and avoid harvesting in extreme heat.